At least 9 are shot in a ‘targeted and isolated incident’ in San Francisco’s Mission District, police say

 (CNN) — At least nine people were shot Friday in what police believe was a “targeted and isolated incident” in San Francisco’s Mission District neighborhood.

-All victims are expected to survive the shooting, which happened while “some sort of block party” was ongoing, San Francisco police Officer Eve Laokwansathitaya said during a news conference.
+Of the nine hospitalized, one is in critical condition, according to a statement from Zuckerberg San Francisco General Hospital on Saturday night.
+Seven are in serious condition and one is in good condition and has been discharged.

-At least five of the victims were hospitalized, according to Santiago Lerma, a legislative aide to a San Francisco Board of Supervisors member.
-One of the five was undergoing surgery as of Friday night while four people were treated for minor injuries, Lerma told CNN affiliate KPIX at the scene.
+The shooting happened while “some sort of block party” was ongoing, San Francisco Police Department Officer Eve Laokwansathitaya said during a news conference.

-Police officers were called to the Mission District around 9 p.m. local time.
+Police officers were called to the Mission District at 24th and Treat St. around 9 p.m. local time.

 “When officers arrived on scene they located multiple victims suffering from gunshot wounds,” police said in a statement.
 “Officers summoned medics to the scene to treat and transport the victims to local area hospitals.”